 For most things (for example, preparing a divorce petition) we offer a fixed fee.
 In some more complex cases we will offer a fixed fee for each stage of work that we carry out for you.

 For preparing a Will we offer a range of fixed fees which depend on the size of your estate.
 We think this is the simplest and fairest way of charging because it reflects the degree of complexity involved in dealing with things like inheritance tax planning.
+Our fees tend to fall in between those of the unregulated will-writing companies who operate in this area and the larger firms of solicitors who offer these services.

 We charge a fixed fee for preparing a lasting power of attorney and making an application to register it.
 Likewise, we charge a fixed fee for making an application to the Court of Protection.